onikienko/mv3-parcel-webext-template/README.md

 ## Recipes

-If you need to have some page which is not listed in `manifest.json`, you may add it as additional entry point.
+If you need to have some page that is not listed in `manifest.json`, you may add it as an additional entry point.
 Something like that:

 ```json